 Anticipating the Challenges

-Moving to containers is relatively easy with the resources available today, but there are still some challenges to anticipate before you begin the migration.
+Moving from virtual machines to containers is relatively easy with the resources available today, but there are still some challenges to anticipate before you begin the migration.
 Realigning the development team and adopting a more agile development approach are among the things you can do early in the migration process to avoid bottlenecks in the development cycle.

 The same is true with tool chains.
 Containers allow for different runtimes to run on a single host, so there is no need to limit the development process to certain tool chains.
 This too helps eliminate additional bottlenecks and allow the development team to be more robust in responding to market challenges.